HttoHu/SVM/README.md

 ## HELLO
-This is a VM for Simcc
+This is a simple VM, prepared for my interpreters, and not finished yet.